saunak1994/SNNforMNIST/README.txt

 To run code:

-$python SNNTrainRoutine.py <start_value> <end_value> <simulation mode> <parameter name> <number of simulations>
+$python SNNTrainRoutine.py <start_value> <end_value> <start_mode> <operation_mode> <parameter name> <number of simulations>

 This will train the file over the training examples starting from <start_value> till (excluding) the <end_value>.
-If training begins from example 0 (the first example of training data), the network will be built from scratch.
-Otherwise, the script will restore an older network state from an 'SNNetState' file in the current directory.

-Modes of operation:
+<start_mode> is either:

+1. "start": In which case, the training will start from scratch (initial weights).

+2. "continue": In which case, the training script will look for a file "trainedWeights.csv" containing already trained weights upto some point and continue training from there.
+Allows training in laps or checkpoints.

+<operation_mode> is either:

-I. Simulation mode (for Design space exploration)
+1. "dse" (for Design space exploration)
-In this mode, the <simulation mode> value should be "True".
-In that case, you have to provide the parameter name that is to be investigated and also the number of simulations, as suggested by the paramGenerator.py script.
-The resulting receptive fields will be saved in a monolithic pdf file, and trained weights will be saved in seperate files corresponding to each parameter file previously generated.
+In which case, you have to provide the parameter name that is to be investigated and also the number of simulations, as suggested by the paramGenerator.py script.
+The resulting receptive fields will be saved in a monolithic pdf file, and trained weights will be saved in separate files corresponding to each parameter file previously generated.

-II.
-Standalone mode
+II. "standalone" (for standalone training)
-In thus mode, the <simulation mode> value should be "False".
-In that case, you should ignore the subsequent arguments.
+In which case, you should ignore the subsequent arguments.
 The resulting single receptive field figure will be saved in a pdf file and a single trainedWeights.csv file will be generated with the trained Weights in it.
-This will be required by the NeuronClassAssignment.py script.

-For example: to run 10 simulations on different values of the "tau_theta" parameter, run:
+For example: to run 10 simulations on different values of the "tau_theta" parameter:

-$python SNNTrainRoutine.py 0 20000 True tau_theta 10
+$python SNNTrainRoutine.py 0 20000 start dse tau_theta 10

+to run standalone training from an already trained checkpoint:

+$python SNNTrainRoutine.py 20000 30000 continue standalone

+[NB: Project still in development.
+Contact saha@iastate.edu for further info]

+07.04.2018
+© Author: Saunak Saha
+Iowa State University